pa11y/pa11y.github.io/pages/contact.md

 ---
-title: Contact Team Pa11y
+title: Contact team Pa11y
 description: Get in touch with one of the core team members.
 permalink: /contact/
 ---

-# Contact Team Pa11y
+# Contact team Pa11y

 You can contact any one of the core team below for any Pa11y-related issue, this could include: